ecerami/luna_api/README.md

   --help     Show this message and exit.

 Commands:
-  add-h5ad         Add a new h5ad file to the database. downsample-h5ad  Downsample an h5ad file. reset-db         Reset the database.
+  add            Add a new h5ad file to the database. add-vignettes  Add a new set of vignettes to the database. downsample     Downsample an h5ad file. reset          Reset the database.
 ```

 # Example Data